 No matter what kind of pasta you make, a pot with a built-in strainer makes draining it really easy.

 If you’re new to gluten-free foods, be sure to check out our Best Gluten-Free Beginner Hacks, and our in-depth Guide to Going Gluten-Free.
+And if you want to try to DIY, see How to Make Good Gluten-Free Pasta from Scratch.

 Related Video: How to Make Zoodles